Keylessboi/chatGPT-ollama/README.md

 ## Features

 - **OpenAI-Compatible** `/v1/chat/completions` endpoint usable by apps like the Enchanted iOS client, web interfaces, or the CLI.
 - **Persistent Memory** using LangChain's `VectorStoreRetrieverMemory` backed by ChromaDB.
-Conversations are stored on disk and recalled for future prompts.
+Conversations are saved after each request so chats survive server restarts.
 - **Ollama Models** for language generation.
 You can switch models by providing the model name in each request.
 Works with the latest models like `llama3` or `phi3` via `ollama pull`.
 - **Multimodal** example endpoint `/v1/vision` using the `llava` model to handle image inputs (requires the model to be installed in Ollama).
 - **Ollama API Proxy** exposing `/api/generate` and `/api/chat` so tools can communicate using the standard Ollama protocol.
+- **Deep research** endpoint `/v1/research` performs a web search and summarizes the results via the LLM.

 ## Requirements